 - Los Angeles, CA: June 20 – July 29, 2022

 Scholars each receive a $5,000 scholarship stipend that is expected to cover travel, living, and lodging expenses during the service-learning experience period.

 Click here to start an application: https://nmf.smapply.io/

 Please read below for more information, and contact us with any questions or concerns at email@example.com.

-NMF is offering Early Decision admittance to PCLP in 2022.
-Students who apply Early Decision will be notified no later than February 2022 with either an acceptance offer or alternate status.
+NMF will offer early decision admittance to PCLP in 2023.
+Students who apply early decision will be notified no later than February 2023 with either an acceptance offer or alternate status.
 Alternates will be considered for the April 2022 decision date.
-Accepted Early Decision applicants will have one week to commit to PCLP or they will be moved to the alternate pool.
+Accepted early decision applicants will have one week to commit to PCLP or they will be moved to the alternate pool.

-Acceptance of the Early Decision offer is a binding agreement to participate in PCLP during the assigned dates.
-Please note that if a student accepts a Scholar offer during Early Decision, then withdraws from their commitment, a formal letter of complaint will be sent to the student’s Dean and the student will be ineligible to apply for NMF awards for two years.
-The Early Decision application deadline is Friday, December 31, 2021 at 11:59 PM Pacific.
+Acceptance of the early decision offer is a binding agreement to participate in PCLP during the assigned dates.
+Please note that if a student accepts a scholar offer during early decision, then withdraws from their commitment, a formal letter of complaint will be sent to the student’s Dean and the student will be ineligible to apply for NMF awards for two years.

 A flyer with general information about the 2022 program is available for download here.
 Please note that this information reflects program data as of October 26, 2021 and may be updated during the application cycle.

 If you have questions or concerns, or would like to speak with a PCLP Alumnus about the program, please contact firstname.lastname@example.org.

 PCLP Scholar candidates must meet the following eligibility: